-If the foster child for whom the payments are being received is included in the FS household, the foster care payments in excess of the allowable, verified reimbursable expenses must be treated as unearned income to the FS household.
-Foster care payments are budgeted using income source code 59.
-If the child is not included in the FS household, then the total amount of the foster care payments must be excluded as income to the FS household.
+If the child for whom the foster care payments are received is included in the FS household, the payments in excess of the allowable, verified reimbursable expenses must be budgeted using income source code 59.
+If the child is not included in the household, then the total amount of the foster care payments must be excluded.